justineuro/mdg2abc/README.md

 - [mdg2abc-tab2.sh](./mdg2abc-tab2.sh) - similar to [mdg2abc.sh](./mdg2abc.sh) but coded with tabs of width 2 instead of 8 spaces
 - [mdg2mid.sh](./mdg2mid.sh) - a Bash script for generating the musical score, written in ABC, and MIDI (using [`abc2midi`](http://abc.sourceforge.net/abcMIDI)) of an MDG minuet corresponding to any sequence of 16 tosses of a pair of dice
 - [mdg2AllNoX.sh](./mdg2AllNoX.sh) - a Bash script similar to [mdg2abc.sh](./mdg2abc.sh); in addition to the particular MDG score requested in ABC notation, the corresponding MIDI, SVG, Postscript, and PDF files are also created;  the tail part of this script can be easily edited to create onlt some of these [abcm2ps](http://moinejf.free.fr/) processed files
-- [mdg2abcRndN.sh](./mdg2abcRndN.sh) - A Bash script that generates the musical score in ABC notation of *N* (a counting number) random MDGs
+- [mdg2abcRndN.sh](./mdg2abcRndN.sh) - A Bash script that generates the musical score in ABC notation of *N* (a counting number) random MDG minuets
 - [mdg2midRndN.sh](./mdg2midRndN.sh) - similar to [mdg2abcRndN.sh](./mdg2abcRndN.sh) where the corresponding MIDI output are also created
 - [samples](./samples) - also accessible at [samples](https://justineuro.github.io/mdg2abc/samples/); a folder containing samples of generated MDG minuets written in ACB music notation, and the correpsonsign audio (MIDI) and images (SVG, PDF, Postscipt)
 - [res](./res) - also accessible at [res](https://justineuro.github.io/mdginabc2svg/res/); a folder containing the measures of *Musikalisches Würfelspiel, K.516f* written in ABC notation and other related files